What is a Buzz Button?

 The flowers can be added to salads, stir fries, sushi, pasta, and soups as well as sprinkled over ice cream, sorbets and chocolate desserts.
 In fact, it can be added to any dish for an enhanced flavour experience.

-The buzz button drinks have also become very popular, with the flowers used as a garnish in cocktails.
+Buzz button drinks have also become very popular, with the flowers used as a cocktail garnish.

 They can be muddled in the drink or just floated on a leaf as a garnish.
 Watch as the flower is picked up and eaten!

 A fun use is to grate the flower and use on the rim of a cocktail glass for the exciting tingling effect.